-- 1. An on-campus audition/recital in the principal applied music area will be presented before a faculty committee.
+- 1. Based on the results of pre-screening, an invitation may be extended to perform an on-campus audition/recital in the principal applied music area before a faculty committee.
 The performance should feature works of contrasting styles, chosen to demonstrate musicianship and technical proficiency.
-Memorization is encouraged for all performers; it is required in Piano, Strings, and Voice.
+Memorization is encouraged for all performers; it is required in piano, strings and voice.
 Sight-reading may be included as part of the audition.
-Audition requirements vary depending upon the area of study; for specific audition requirements, applicants must contact the faculty in their intended major area. - 2.
-Students should submit printed programs of their performances, and supply a CD recording of a live performance with their application for admission.
+Audition requirements vary depending upon the area of study; for specific audition requirements, applicants must contact the faculty in their intended major area. - Students should submit printed programs of their performances and supply a CD recording of a live performance with their application for admission.
 A videotape or DVD may be submitted in addition to the CD recording.
+A DVD may be required by some programs/areas.